 A Brief History

 This article presents a timeline of American history since the Civil War for History 213 Online.
-Please click on any of the dates to learn more about that date’s events and please feel welcome to post a comment using the Disqus commenting system on any article you click on to let us know your thoughts about that historic event.
+You can click on any of the dates below to be taken to an article covering that date’s event to learn more.
+Please feel welcome to post a comment using the Disqus commenting system on any article you click on to let us know your thoughts about that historic event.
+To my students, commenting on these articles is entirely optional and doing so is not worth any points toward your course grade.

 Digging Deeper